travelnxt/appacitive-docs/index.md

 ** Response **

-Returns a connection of specified type if exists between articleAid and articleBid
+Returns a connection of the specified type if one exists between articleAid and articleBid

 ``` rest
 $$$Method